tomill/wow-Zange/README.md

     /zange off   - off this addon.
     /zange log   - translate confession (only in your log).
-    /zange say   - /say Japanese translated confession (do not spam or confess your spam) /zange party - /party and same as above
+    /zange say   - /say Japanese translated confession (do not spam or confess your spam) /zange group - confession to group (raid or party) /zange guild - to guild

 Confession: some translations are something funny or incorrect or missing...

-Thank you Hifa-san to help :)
+Thank you Hifa-san/chihirock to help :)

 You can message/help me (tomi) anytime: